The-Foreigners/The-Foreigners.github.io/objectives.md

 - Craft duplicate of phylactery
   - Send to Ghostlord with one of his minions, get him to quit the war.

-- Prepare Gentle Repose to capture deceased Wyrmlords, revive later.
+- Prepare Gentle Repose to capture deceased Wyrmlords to revive later, Nyett Toothsharp in particular.

 - Business:
   - Crafting/Shopping: